chetrambassit121/fearless_restful_api/README.md

 <h2>Developed by FEARLESS</h2>
 <h3>RESTful API in which a client can do various CRUD operations on an Item Object</h3>

-Languages and Frameworks Used:
+Technologies used for this Application:
-- Python,
+- Python (Language),
-- Django WEB Framework,
+- Django WEB Framework (Python Framework),
-- Django REST Framework
+- Django REST Framework (Python Framework),
+- Docker (Container)
+- PostgreSQL (Database)
+- Visual Studio Code (Text-Editor)

+Application Details:
+-
+- runs on port:3000 ()

 <h2>INSTALLTION / INITIAL SET UP GUIDLINES</h2>